erdincka/ezmeral-demo-vmware-terraform/README.md

 You can edit ./etc/bluedata_infra.tfvars to choose some options, such as enabling RDP server, AD server, NFS server etc.

-If you wish to re-configure, make changes and run ```terraform apply``` to reflect these changes in the resources.
+If you wish to re-configure, make changes and run ```terraform apply``` or re-run ```./bin/vmware_create_new.sh``` to reflect these changes in the resources.

-If you want clean installation and not all the demo scenarios, comment out following line in ./bin/azure_create_new.sh:
+If you want clean installation and not all the demo scenarios, comment out following line in ./bin/vmware_create_new.sh:
 ```
 mv "./etc/postcreate.sh_template" "./etc/postcreate.sh"
 ```